Brooklyn Immersionists: Major gatherings with multiple artists and installations

-It is important to emphasize that the Brooklyn Immersionists were not only immersing audiences in sensuous environments.
+The Brooklyn Immersionists were not only immersing audiences in sensuous environments.
 As their extensive commentary in local zines like Worm and Waterfront Week indicate, sharing their creations, events and media with their neighbors and other artists helped to nurture ecological relationships between the audience, the artists’ imaginative unconscious, and their shared urban ecosystem.
-These ecological relationships are also far richer and more fluid than simple social networks, and described as a "venture into the waters" by Stavit Allweis and Lauren Szold in a 1991 Worm editorial.
+These ecological relationships and shared subjective ecosystems are also far richer and more fluid than simple social networks.
+They have been described as a "venture into the waters" by Stavit Allweis and Lauren Szold in a 1991 Worm editorial.
 Other terms for ecological immersion appeared in the neighborhood literature like Jessica Nissen’s “circuitous systems” and Nerve Circle's “web jam.”
 Lalalandia's house band, MultiPolyOmni even encoded extensive ecological being into its name.
-A more traditional theater like Open Window Theater was not immune to the neighborhood modality, drawing its audiences both onto and into its sets.
+Open Window Theater drew its audiences both onto and into its sets.
 One such production, Franz Kafka's The Hunger Artist, involved a structure built by the artist and writer, David Brody who later oversaw immersive video systems for Organism with Carlton Bright.

-Most of the Immersionist creations involved participatory strategies, setting them in stark contrast to a traditional delivery of the arts to passive viewers.
+Most of the Immersionist creations involved participatory strategies, setting them in stark contrast to a traditional, more mechanical delivery of the arts to passive viewers.
 Corporate media, a form of centralized media production delivered to passive consumers, was vividly eschewed by Rob Hickman and Kit Blake in an early Immersionist street action, Glow Nighttime.
 Their event involved the tossing of five televisions and two mock satellites off a six story building on South 11th Street in 1991.
 Large street crowds witnessed the event to the sound of live drums and slides projected on the side of the building by Ilene Zori Magaras and Richard Posch.
-A video of Glow Nighttime shows neighbors watching the plummeting televisions from their balconies and a police cruiser slowing down to check out the crowds.
-Despite the clear evidence of broken televisions on the sidewalk, they moved on without getting out of their vehicle.
+A video of Glow Nighttime shows neighbors watching the plummeting televisions from their balconies and a police cruiser slowing down to survey the crowds.
+Despite the clear evidence of broken televisions on the sidewalk, the officers moved on without getting out of their vehicle.